EXPRESSCLUSTER/NP-Test/README.md

 # Network Test

-General HA clusters are designed to guarantee the high-availability / business-continuity for any single failure, so, what need to be tested is to make sure that the cluster can tolerate a single failure.
+General HA clusters are designed to be tolerate for any single failure, so, what need to be tested is to make sure that the cluster can tolerate any single failure and can guarantee business-continuity.
-However, it is good to know the limits by issuing multiple consecutive failures and observing business outage.
+This also means it cannot be tolerate multiple failures, so, it is good to know the limits by issuing multiple failures and observing business outage.
 This document describes the test for network and the expected results for HA/DR cluster.

 ----